 "I was watching her die,” he said.
 “In fact, by the end, I was sure she was going to go."

 The only chance she had was to receive a liver transplant from a living donor — and Sam just happened to be a perfect match.
-Tony D’Alessandro, MD, pediatric transplant surgeon at UW Health, performed an emergency transplant, and miraculously, Aviva recovered.
+Following an emergency transplant, Aviva miraculously recovered.

 Because of her father’s gift of life, Aviva finished high school and college at the University of Minnesota Twin Cities.
 After college, she worked for several years in the Madison area as a legal assistant and as an intern at the Center for Railroad Photography & Art.
 She is now pursuing her Master of Public Health degree at Boston University School of Public Health.